Balancing Pitta in the Joints

 Consider adding five to ten minutes of Empty Bowl Meditation to your daily routine to effectively quiet the mind and calm the nervous system, which will support the joints—both locally and systemically.

-Consider the Addition of Pitta-Pacifying Herbs
+Consider the Addition of Pitta-Balancing Herbs

-Herbs can help to balance pitta systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.
+Herbs can help balance pitta systemically, but can also optimize the health of the digestive tract (where many joint imbalances originate), kindle agni throughout the system, and encourage the elimination of ama—both from the GI tract and from the joints themselves.

 This traditional Ayurvedic formula has long been used to balance excess pitta in the joints and muscles.
 Take one Kaishore Guggulu tablet three times per day.7 Or, if you prefer, this formula is also available as a powder; take ¼ teaspoon three times per day with warm water.

-Manjistha is a deeply pitta-pacifying, blood-purifying herb renowned for its ability to remove excess heat and natural toxins from the blood.
+Manjistha is a deeply pitta-balancing, blood-purifying herb renowned for its ability to remove excess heat and natural toxins from the blood.
 It can therefore complement any efforts to clear excess pitta from the joints.
 Manjistha is available as a tablet and a powder.

 Aloe Vera Gel